justincrosbie/passkeyme-docs/docs/why-passkeyme.md

 ---
 sidebar_position: 2
 id: why-passkeyme
-title: Why PasskeyMe?
+title: Why Passkeyme?
-description: Discover why PasskeyMe is the easiest, most secure, and most affordable way to implement passkeys and modern authentication
+description: Discover why Passkeyme is the easiest, most secure, and most affordable way to implement passkeys and modern authentication
 ---

-# 🎯 Why Choose PasskeyMe?
+# 🎯 Why Choose Passkeyme?

-PasskeyMe is the **easiest, most secure, and most affordable** way to implement passkeys and modern authentication in your applications.
-Here's why thousands of developers choose PasskeyMe over other authentication solutions.
+Passkeyme is the **easiest, most secure, and most affordable** way to implement passkeys and modern authentication in your applications.
+Here's why thousands of developers choose Passkeyme over other authentication solutions.

 ---